 Q: Are these assays compatible with DTT or ß-mercaptoethanol?

-A: Reducing agents such as DTT and ß-mercaptoethanol will interfere with our fluorometric Hydrogen Peroxide/Peroxidase assay, but they are compatible with the colorimetric format.
+A: Reducing agents such as DTT and ß-mercaptoethanol will interfere with our Hydrogen Peroxide/Peroxidase assays.

 Q: Will hydrogen peroxide degrade during cell lysis?